CodedOsman/docs.stemaide.com/docs/manuals/2.0/2.2.Push Button + Buzzer/PUSHBUTTON AND BUZZER.md

 ## Mounting the component on the breadboard

-**Step 1:** Push Button:Insert two pins into row g and two pins into row d on the breadboar
+**Step 1:** Push Button:Insert two pins into row g and two pins into row d on the breadboard
 ![inseting push button](../../assets/2.0/2.2.Push%20Button%20+%20Buzzer/push1.png).

 **step 2:** Buzzer: Insert the buzzer into row J on the breadboard.
 Ensure the longer pin (positive) is correctly aligned.